AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/responsive-layout.md

 >[!TIP]
 >
->Adobe provides [GitHub documentation](https://adobe-marketing-cloud.github.io/aem-responsivegrid/) of the responsive layout as a reference that can be given to front-end developers allowing them to use the AEM grid outside of AEM, for example when creating static HTML mock-ups for a future AEM site.
+>Adobe provides [GitHub documentation](https://adobe-marketing-cloud.github.io/aem-responsivegrid/) of the responsive layout as a reference that can be given to front-end developers allowing them to use the AEM grid outside of AEM, for example, when creating static HTML mock-ups for a future AEM site.

 >[!NOTE]
 >